AnishMachamasi/Software-Now-Assignment-3/README.md

 ## 🖼️ Question 1: Image Editor App

 ### ✅ Features
-- Load image from local system
+- Load image from local system,
-- Draw rectangle using mouse to crop
+- Draw rectangle using mouse to crop,
-- Real-time preview of selection
+- Real-time preview of selection,
-- Resize cropped image using slider
+- Resize cropped image using slider,
-- Save modified image locally
+- Save modified image locally.

 ### 🚀 How to Run
 ```bash